 The driver should bear in mind that the Park Assist Pilot is an aid - not an infallible, fullyautomatic function.
 The driver must therefore be prepared to intervene.
-There are also several details to bear in mind while parking, e.g.:
+There are also a few details to bear in mind while parking, e.g.:

-- PAP starts out from the current location of the parked vehicles - if they are inappropriately parked then the car's tyres and wheel rims may be damaged against kerbs. - PAP is designed for parking on straight streets - not sharp bends or turns in the road.
+- PAP starts out from the current location of the parked vehicles - if they are inappropriately parked then the car's tyres and wheel rims may be damaged against kerbs. - PAP is designed for parking on straight streets, not sharp curves or bends.
 For this reason, make sure the car is parallel to the parking space when PAP measures the space. - It is not always possible to find parking spaces on narrow streets since there is not enough space for manoeuvring.
-In such parking situations, it helps the system to drive as close to the side of the road as possible where you intend to park.
+In such parking situations, it helps the system to drive as close to the side of the road as possible where you intend to park. - Bear in mind that the front of the car may swing out towards oncoming traffic while being parked. - Objects situated higher than the detection areas of the sensors are not included when calculations are made for the parking manoeuvre.
+This may cause PAP to swing into the parking space too early, and hence such parking spaces should be avoided.

-- Bear in mind that the front of the car may swing out towards oncoming traffic while being parked. - Objects situated higher than the detection area of the sensors are not included when calculations are made for the parking manoeuvre.
-This may cause PAP to swing into the parking space too early for this reason, such parking spaces should be avoided. - The driver is responsible for determining whether the space selected by PAP is suitable for parking. - Use approved tyres24 with the correct tyre pressure this affects PAP's ability to park the car. - Heavy rain or snow may cause the system to measure the parking space incorrectly. - Do not use PAP if snow chains or the spare wheel are fitted. - Do not use PAP if loaded objects are protruding from the car.
+- The driver is responsible for determining whether the space selected by PAP is suitable for parking. - Use approved tyres with the correct tyre pressure this affects PAP's ability to park the car. - Heavy rain or snow may cause the system to measure the parking space incorrectly. - Do not use PAP if snow chains or a spare wheel are fitted. - Do not use PAP if loaded objects are protruding from the car.